cannable/tclmpc/README.md

 Tracks are represented as trackInfo dicts.
 Each top-level key in the dict represents a separate track (in this way we can juggle multiple tracks easily).
-The track key is the uri to the song, as this is guaranteed to be unique in the MPD database.
-The uri is also contained in the properties of the track.
+The track key is an integer, typically representing the track's position in the playlist or album.
+NOTE: the order is completely dependant on the order in which MPD sends us the tracks.
+In most cases, you should rely on the track number and position subkeys.

 If we were to show this structure as a bulleted list, the structure would be similar to the following:

-* uri
+* id
     * file (this is the uri)
     * Last-Modified
     * Time